Molecular medicine is looking for answers ...

 Study plan

-The duration of the Master study programme will be four semesters.
+The duration of the Master’s degree programme is four semesters:

 Semester 1

-In the first semester, students will deepen their knowledge in topics like Cell and Developmental Biology, Bioinformatics and Systems Biology, Pharmacology and Drug Development, and will pass a four weeks practical training in laboratory methods.
+In the first semester, students deepen their knowledge of topics such as Cell and Developmental Biology, Bioinformatics and Systems Biology, Pharmacology and Drug Development and complete a three-week practical training in laboratory methods.

 Semester 4